SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 19 October, 2024 at 23:34:03
+# Last Refreshed - 20 October, 2024 at 23:34:16
 The Latest Activity was a VirtualRide -

-<b>Zwift - Group Ride: Short | Stage 1 | Tour of Watopia Ride on Whole Lotta Lava in Watopia</b>
+<b>Zwift - Jungle Circuit in Watopia</b>

-which happened on 18 October, 2024 at 17:02:32
+which happened on 20 October, 2024 at 14:51:54

-Which is 0 years, 0 months, 1 days, 6 hours and 31 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 42 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/12686350936
+You can see it here https://www.strava.com/activities/12701802125

 ## Number of Rides
 How many rides have I done each year?